EricHsia7/bus/README.md

 ## Privacy

 Your privacy and security are our top priorities.
 Your all data are stored locally, only used for improving your using experience, and not for advertising.
+You can see them in [./src/data](./src/data/).

 ## Concepts